lostintangent/gistpad/README.md

 ### Repo Templates

 In addition to creating a new repo "from scratch", you can also create a repository from a [repo template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
-To do this, simply run the `GistPad: Manage Repository` command and select the `Create new repo from template` or `Create new private repo from template` options.
+To do this, simply run the `GistPad: Open Repository` command and select the `Create new repo from template` or `Create new private repo from template` options.
 You'll be presented with some "well-known" repo templates to select from, but you can also specify the name of an arbitrary repo template as well.

 ### Branches